Sultan's Armed Forces: Equipment

 The army is qualitatively superior to that of many neighbouring countries except Saudi Arabia and Iran, with one regiment of British-built Challenger 2 main battle tanks and the other slightly larger regiment of M60 (predominantly M60A3s) MBTs rounding out Oman's sole armoured brigade.
 Oman recently received 174 Piranha light armoured vehicles and over 80 VBL scout cars from France to further strengthen military capabilities.
 In terms of artillery, in the 1990s, Oman received G6 155 mm howitzers from South Africa, and Oman's anti-tank capabilities are to be greatly strengthened by the soon-to-be-delivered 100 Javelin missiles from the United States.
 On a troop level, Oman's armed forces are frequently trained and briefed by the regular British Army, including the elite Special Air Service (SAS).

-The primary assault rifle of the Omani army is the Austrian Steyr AUG rifle, with some special task units using M-16 and M-4 variants, plus many other small arms varieties.
+The primary assault rifle of the army is the Austrian Steyr AUG rifle, with some special task units using M-16 and M-4 variants, plus many other small arms varieties.